Lifestyle

 Child with schoolbag lost school things Child with schoolbag lost school things

-How many new hoodies do you buy every school year to replace the lost ones?
+How many new hoodies do you buy every school year?

 Every parent has asked themselves the same question at least once: